kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 by exploration of the state space.
 In other words, it tests actions (and sequences of actions) and scores the end result of a particular sequence based on a defined reward function.
 These reward functions are difficult to get right even in simple cases, and defining one for a complex NPC would be even harder.
-On top of this, RL relies on a huge number of repeated runs to iteratively search the entire action-state space in order to find a good policy.
+On top of this, RL relies on a huge number of repeated runs to iteratively search the action-state space in order to find a good policy.
 This is an active area of research (with a good example being the [Nethack Learning Environment](https://github.com/heiner/nle)), and producing good results requires <i>a lot</i> of computing power.
-One of the questions that these experiments are attempting to answer is whether we can use LLMs to significantly reduce the complexity and time taken to produce a good policy.
+One of the questions that these experiments are attempting to answer is whether we can use LLMs to significantly reduce the complexity and time taken to produce a good enough policy.

 Even if an LLM-produced policy isn't ideal, it might be able to provide us with a much better starting point than a fully random policy would.
 We can then use traditional RL to refine the LLM-produced policy further, with the idea being